sAleksovski/react-native-android-widget/docs/docs/tutorial/register-widget.md

 <uses-permission android:name="android.permission.FOREGROUND_SERVICE" />
 <uses-permission android:name="android.permission.WAKE_LOCK" />
 ```

+These permissions will be shared between all widgets, so they need to be added only once.

+## Add services in AndroidManifest.xml

 Under the application section in the manifest, add a new `RNWidgetBackgroundTaskService` service.
 This service will be shared between all widgets, so it needs to be added only once.